Sarvnaz Alambeigi

-Sarvnaz Alambeigi (سروناز علم بیگی; born in Tehran, Iran) is an Iranian documentary film director, painter, and poet.
+Sarvnaz Alambeigi (سروناز علم بیگی born in Tehran, Iran) is an Iranian documentary film director, painter, and poet.
 Her most notable works are 1001 Nights Apart and Maydegol.

-Life and career
+Early life and education

 Sarvnaz Alambeigi was born in the city of Tehran.
 She received her Bachelor of Arts degree in painting from the Faculty of Arts and Architecture, Islamic Azad University, Central Tehran Branch.
-She began her artistic career in 2000 with her first painting exhibition, and from 2013 to 2018, she received film training through various specialized courses and prestigious international film labs, such as the Danish Film School and the Master School at Documentary Campus.
-In 2013, she founded her own film production company, Rabison Art.
-She is an active member of the Iranian Documentary Filmmakers Association and the European International Documentary Association,Germany’s Directors Association.
-She has also served as a jury member at several international film festivals, including the Osnabrück Film Festival and Sunny Side of the Doc, highlighting her respected role within the global documentary community.
+She began her artistic career in 2000 with her first painting exhibition, and from 2013 to 2018, she received film training through specialized courses and international film labs.
+She is a member of the European International Documentary Association, Germany’s Directors Association.
+She has also served as a jury member at several international film festivals, including the Osnabrück Film Festival and Sunny Side of the Doc.

-Her most notable work is 1001 Nights Apart, which was released in Germany in 2022 and won the VFF Documentary Film Production Award at the Munich International Documentary Film Festival in May 2022, a documentary film about Iran's pre- and post-Islamic revolution era, focusing on ballet dancers and underground dancers in Iran in two periods, before and after the 1979 Islamic Revolution.